kelly870114/TCPSocket/README.md

 # TCPSocket
 UCDavis ECS252 Homework

-Start with the TCP client and server code that is given by Professor Dghosal.
+Revised the TCP client and server code that is given by Professor Dghosal.